bmorri13/homelab/README.md

 kubectl apply -f nginx_deployment.yaml
 ```

-5. Your service should be available the nginx address (e.g. https://nginx.bmosan.com)
+5. Test going to your site (e.g. https://nginx.bmosan.com)
+- You should be able to get to the site and then validat that the cert is valid and issued by Let's Encrypt

 6. You can also validate that the certificate has been created / view all certs in your cluster with the below command:
 ```bash
 kubectl get certificate --all-namespaces
 ```

-5. Test going to your site (e.g. https://nginx.bmosan.com)
-- You should be able to get to the site and then validat that the cert is valid and issued by Let's Encrypt

 ### Metal LB
 - Deploying the MetalLb Configuraiton via ArgoCD